robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

     <img src="/assets/images/posts/2018-06-13-multiphysics-epoxy-resins/multiphys.png" alt="Multiphysics Framework." style="width:100%;height:80%;">
   </a>
 </div>
   <figcaption>Schematic diagram of the multiphysics model.
-A one way coupling was used between the physical models and the energy dissipated through mechanical deformation passed to the heat model in the proceeding time increment.</figcaption>
+A one way coupling was used between the physical models.
+The temperature and moisture fields were passed to the mechanics model to simulate hygrothermal ageing and the energy dissipated through mechanical deformation was passed to the heat model in the proceeding time increment.</figcaption>
 </figure>

 ## Multiphysics Numerical Framework

 ### Heat Conduction and Moisture Diffusion

-Both head conduction and moisture diffusion follow a similar formulation based on the governing laws of Fourier heat conduction and Fickian diffusion.
-Fourier heat conduction which states that heat flux is proportional to the negative gradient of the temperature:
+Both heat conduction and moisture diffusion follow similar formulations based on the governing laws of Fourier heat conduction and Fickian diffusion.
+Fourier heat conduction states that heat flux is proportional to the negative gradient of the temperature:

 $$
 q = -\kappa \nabla T